Biographies Of Commission Members And Staff

 Strand, his wife Cathy, and sons Michael and Matthew live in

 Mr. Kennedy is the Executive Secretary to the Michigan Law Revision Commission, a position he has filled since December 1995.

-Mr. Kennedy is the author of more than thirty law review articles concerning international law, international trade, and civil procedure.† He is the co-author of World Trade Law, a treatise on international trade law.
+Mr. Kennedy is the author of nearly forty law review articles concerning international law, international trade, and civil procedure.† He is the co-author of World Trade Law, a treatise on international trade law.

 Mr. Gulliver acts as the liaison between the Michigan Law Revision Commission and the Legislative Service Bureau, a responsibility he has had since May 1984.

 Gulliver is currently the Director of Legal Research with the Legislative

 Service Bureau.
 He is a graduate of

 Mr. Gulliver is also a Commissioner of the National Conference of Commissioners on Uniform State Laws.